magentabusiness/magentabusiness.github.io/_includes/templates/troubleshooting/logs/view-logs/docker-compose-view-logs.md

 docker-compose logs -f tb-rule-engine1 tb-rule-engine2 > rule-engine.log
 ```

-**Note:** you can always log into the ThingsBoard container and view logs there:
+**Note:** you can always log into the IoT Hub container and view logs there:

 ```bash
 docker ps